wmde/wikidata-mismatch-finder/docs/UserGuide.md

 Additionally, each row of the csv file must contain exactly 4 commas (`,`).
 Optional values can simply be left out.

+You can consult this [mismatch file](exampleMismatchFile.csv) for a valid example.

 ### Uploading an import file

 <!-- TODO: Replace this description with a link to our API Specification, once deployed (See T287948). -->